tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Champion Feat

-You can now use destiny manipulation twice a day.
+You can now use destiny manipulation twice a full recovery.

 #### Epic Feat